These Coconut Banana Flour Pancakes are delicious Paleo, gluten-free and dairy-free!

-This is an updated version of the recipe I published a few years ago.
-While I loved the original version of this recipe, a few tweaks make it even more fantastic.
+This is an updated version of the coconut flour pancakes recipe I published a few years ago.
+While I loved the original version of this recipe (Goop coconut flour pancakes), a few tweaks make the coconut pancakes recipe even more fantastic.

-How did I create this new version?
+How did I create this new fluffy coconut flour pancakes version?
 A test!

-Here’s What I did to Create These Amazing Paleo Coconut Flour Pancakes:
+Here’s What I did to Create These Amazing Paleo Coconut Flour Banana Pancakes:

 One afternoon became a major pancake making session; me mixing pancake batter, flipping pancakes and carefully placing said pancakes on numbered plates.
 Ingredients were strewn all over the kitchen and luckily the doorbell did not ring, to save the unsuspecting visitor from seeing me with my coconut flour-dusted apron and spatula in hand.